git/git.github.io/rev_news/drafts/edition-44.md

   [Outreachy](https://www.outreachy.org/) applicant to work on a Git related project from December 2018 to March 2019.
 Two different projects are proposed on the [list of all the open projects](https://www.outreachy.org/apply/project-selection/).
+* New Git PLC Members have been [announced](https://public-inbox.org/git/20180925215112.GA29627@sigill.intra.peff.net/).
+  Ævar Arnfjörð Bjarmason and Christian Couder are joining Junio Hamano and Jeff King (alias Peff) in the committee representing the Git project as part of Software Freedom Conservancy.

 __Light reading__